Recent developments in mathematical aspects of relativistic fluids: Relativistic fluids with viscosity

 \begin{remark} Observe that \eqref{E:Viscous_fluxes_Eckart_pi} also satisfies \eqref{E:Shear_constraints}.
 In fact, on physical grounds, \eqref{E:Shear_constraints} is usually required in any theory of relativistic viscous fluids.
 We also note that a direct calculation shows that $-2\upeta \sigma^{\alpha\beta}$ equals the RHS of \eqref{E:Viscous_fluxes_Eckart_pi}. \end{remark}

-Readers should take note of the complexity of equations \eqref{E:DNMR}.
-Despite their complexity, some important results have been obtained for the DNMR theory, namely: \begin{itemize} \item Stability (in the sense of Definition \ref{D:Stability}) holds \cite{Denicol:2012cn} (see also \cite{Hiscock:1983zz,Olson:1989ey} and Section \ref{S:DNMR_historical}).
-In fact, stability was established in the more general case when the DNMR equations include $n$, $\mathscr{J}$, and $\mathscr{Q}$. \item When equations \eqref{E:DNMR} are linearized about global thermodynamic equilibrium, the resulting system is causal. \item Causality holds in $1+1$ dimensions \cite{Denicol:2008ha} and in rotational symmetry \cite{Pu:2009fj,Floerchinger:2017cii}. \end{itemize} We remark that these results do not hold unconditionally, but are proved under certain assumptions on the fluid variables and the transport coefficients.
+Readers should take note of the complexity of Eqs.~\eqref{E:DNMR}.
+Despite their complexity, some important results have been obtained for the DNMR theory, namely: \begin{itemize} \item Stability (in the sense of Definition \ref{D:Stability}) holds, see \cite{Denicol:2012cn} (see also \cite{Hiscock:1983zz,Olson:1989ey} and Sect.~\ref{S:DNMR_historical}).
+In fact, stability was established in the more general case when the DNMR equations include $n$, $\mathscr{J}$, and $\mathscr{Q}$. \item When Eqs.~\eqref{E:DNMR} are linearized about global thermodynamic equilibrium, the resulting system is causal. \item Causality holds in $1+1$ dimensions, see \cite{Denicol:2008ha}, and in rotational symmetry, see \cite{Pu:2009fj,Floerchinger:2017cii}. \end{itemize} We remark that these results do not hold unconditionally, but are proved under certain assumptions on the fluid variables and the transport coefficients.
 Such assumptions are, nevertheless, of general physical significance, see discussions in the above references.
 On the other hand, they do hold in a more general setting when $n$, $\mathscr{J}$, and $\mathscr{Q}$ are included, which we are not considering here.
-These results do not address, however, causality of the full set of equations \eqref{E:DNMR} in $3+1$ dimensions, which are the equations commonly used in numerical simulations of the quark-gluon plasma.
+These results do not address, however, causality of the full set of Eqs.~\eqref{E:DNMR} in $3+1$ dimensions, which are the equations commonly used in numerical simulations of the quark-gluon plasma.
 This will be the content of Theorem \ref{T:Causality_DNMR}.

 \begin{remark} Because of the constraints \eqref{E:Shear_constraints}, only five components of $\pi$ are independent.
 However, as it is done with \eqref{E:Velocity_normalization} with the relativistic Euler equations (recall Assumption \ref{A:Working_projected_equations_and_normalization}), from the point of view of the Cauchy problem, it is more convenient to work with all components of $\pi$, without imposing \eqref{E:Shear_constraints}, which are then shown to be propagated by the flow if imposed on the initial data.
 Under these conditions.
-In this setting, equations \eqref{E:DNMR} form a $22 \times 22$ system of first-order PDEs \emph{without diagonal principal part.} \end{remark}
+In this setting, Eqs.~\eqref{E:DNMR} form a $22 \times 22$ system of first-order PDEs \emph{without diagonal principal part.} \end{remark}